How to Plant, Grow, and Care For Cosmos Flowers

 Deadheading and Pinching

-Pinching your cosmos when they are at least 4 to 8 inches tall will promote side branching to make a bushier plant.
+Pinch your cosmos when they are at least four to eight inches tall to promote side branching and make a bushier plant.
 Pinch just above a set of leaves.
 If your cosmos becomes stressed for some reason, the plants will try to start blooming when the plant is rather small.
 Pinching off this initial bloom will promote more stems and therefore more blooms.

 Soil and Fertility

 Cosmos may also bloom later if the soil is too high in nitrogen because the plant will focus on vegetative growth rather than flower bud growth.
-It is not recommended to fertilize cosmos or to amend the soil with compost.
+Avoid fertilizing cosmos or amending the soil with compost.

 Sunlight

-Cosmos prefer full sun (8+ hours of direct sunlight per day).
-This plant is day-length sensitive and prefers to bloom during the short days of late Summer and Fall.
+Cosmos prefer full sun (eight hours of direct sunlight per day).
+This plant is day-length sensitive and prefers to bloom during the short days of late summer and fall.
 However, it will bloom as long as it has had ample time to establish itself.

 Cutting Back